huggingface/transformers/docs/source/en/perf_torch_compile.md

 + model = torch.compile(model)
 ```

 `compile()` comes with multiple modes for compiling, which essentially differ in compilation time and inference overhead. `max-autotune` takes longer than `reduce-overhead` but results in faster inference.
 Default mode is fastest for compilation but is not as efficient compared to `reduce-overhead` for inference time.
 In this guide, we used the default mode.
+You can learn more about it [here](https://pytorch.org/get-started/pytorch-2.0/#user-experience).

 We benchmarked `torch.compile` with different computer vision models, tasks, types of hardware, and batch sizes on `torch` version 2.0.1.